pygame/pygame/docs/reST/ref/surface.rst

       | :sl:`set the bitmasks needed to convert between a color and a mapped integer`
       | :sg:`set_masks((r,g,b,a)) -> None`

-      This is not needed for normal Pygame usage.
+      This is not needed for normal pygame usage.
 New in pygame 1.8.1

       .. ## Surface.set_masks ##